Move Software Training Course Outline

 Our Move Software Training course costs are GBP £1,000 per day / US $1,250 per day / AUS $1,666 per day, per person.

 We will also continue to offer our great 3 for 2 deal where three individuals from the same company can attend for the cost of only two**.

-Attendees from academic institutions may be eligible for a discount on course costs.
+Attendees from academic institutions who are members of our ASI programme may be eligible for a discount on course costs.
 Please contact us for further details.